Mount Gingenbullen burial mound - Aboriginal significance

 Reverse image of the engraving, to allow for likely reversed printing effect.

 The original drawing was done by Louisa Atkinson, or her mother Charlotte, both being amateur natural history and landscape artists, with a large body of their work to be found in the State Library of New South Wales collection.
-Within it can be seen the prominent, very large, barrow-like burial mound and at least five scarred trees.
+Within the print can be seen the prominent, very large, barrow-like burial mound and at least five scarred trees.
 Some trees are also located within the burial mound edge, pointing to its recent construction.
-This arrangement - mound surrounded by carved trees - is typical of such Aboriginal burial sites in southeastern Australia, in that they were often placed on the lower sides of hills, though none were the size of the Gingenbullen mound.
+This arrangement - mound surrounded by carved trees - is typical of such Aboriginal burial sites in south-eastern Australia.
+Such sites were often placed on the lower sides of hills, though none were the size of the Gingenbullen mound.
+The placement reflects the significant of nearby Mount Cullingutti, located at the head of the Shoalhaven river on the coast east of Gingenbullen.
+Cullingutti is a sacred mountain and Dreaming stories are associated with its role as a so-called stairway to heaven or place where spirits go upon death in order to enter a temporary realm prior to rebirth.
+High places, such as hills and mountains, are usually very significant in regards to the rites and lore of Australian Aboriginal culture and practices, especially in the south-eastern part of the continent.

 The Native Arts No.1.